mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/03-scorekeeper-instructions/03-scorekeeper-instructions.md

 ### Step 3: Updating the variable value

-In our program, we want to keep track of the number of times each player wins and the number of times they tie.
+In our program, we want to keep track of the number of times each player wins, and the number of times they tie.
 We can use the buttons A and B to do this.

 > Pseudocode:
-> Press button A to record a win for player A
+> Press button A to record a win for the player A
-> Press button B to record a win for player B
+> Press button B to record a win for the player B
 > Press button “up” to record a tie

 We already initialized these variables and now need to code to update the values at each round of the game.